 📝 Note: These emotional signposts are only accurate and relevant when the person in labor is not receiving medical pain management.

-During the early phase of first stage labor, the cervix is dilating from 0-6 cm.
+During the latent phase of first stage labor, the cervix is dilating from 0-6 cm.

-An individual in early labor is still acting like their normal self.
+An individual in the latent phase is still acting like their normal self.
 They are often able to rest or keep busy with other tasks.
 Though, this will get increasingly more difficult as this phase progresses.

 In the active phase, laboring people enter into a hormone-fueled altered state of consciousness, becoming more intuitive.
 They have turned inward and are less able to interact with those around them.
 Movements are slower and more deliberate.

-The transition phase is typically the most challenging, and individuals may act more primal and uninhibited.
+During this last bit of the first stage, individuals may act more primal and uninhibited.
 It can feel more out of control.
 Laboring people start becoming more alert and start to question their ability to manage the challenges of labor.

 The uterus is a muscular organ.
 During the first stage of labor, the uterine muscles tighten and release on regular intervals (contractions) that progressively increase in duration, frequency, and intensity.
 It’s a good sign that labor is progressing when contractions continue to get more and more challenging to manage.